 I get calls from various agents and brokers throughout the country, and one thing they ask me is:

-I guess I should fire a few answers back at them, and dive into what they are currently doing and NOT doing to promote themselves, which I have done, but recently I haven’t because It seems more powerful if they answer their own questions, so I typically try to talk about what led me to outsource my business, and what I wanted to be doing more of.
+I should fire a few answers back at them and dive into what they are currently doing and NOT promote themselves, which I have done.
+Still, recently I haven’t because It seems more powerful if they answer their own questions, so I typically try to talk about what led me to outsource my business and what I wanted to be doing more of.

-I would like to start using Facebook and Twitter more, because I enjoy that aspect of promoting myself.
-I can go into how much I hate doing Broker Price Opinions, and preparing for listing presentations.
+I want to start using Facebook and Twitter more because I enjoy that aspect of promoting myself.
+I can go into how much I hate doing Broker Price Opinions and preparing for listing presentations.

-I have also noticed that brokers tend to equate the amount of business you do and money you make to how successful you are in life.
+I have also noticed that brokers tend to equate the amount of business you do and the money you make to succeed in life.
 My opinion is a little different.
 I closed 73 transactions last year, which grossed my company $604,000.00 in commission income.
 I pay my team of virtual assistants about $2,500.00 monthly, so for an annual payment of $30,000, I have 3 virtual assistants.
-I meet a broker who closed 250 deals last year, he has a about 13 physical employees and pays $395,000.00 a year in salaries.
+I meet a broker who closed 250 deals last year; he has about 13 physical employees and pays $395,000.00 a year in salaries.
 His gross commission income is $1,250,000.
 Simple math tells us he makes $646,000.00 more per year than I do.
 I respect what he has done, and I love talking to guys in his league.
 You get to see inside of a million dollar a year business.
 Some people may think that’s small potatoes.

-Most Real Estate Practitioners know that there are a bunch of other avenues that come from that type of business.
+Most Real Estate Practitioners know that many other avenues come from that type of business.
 Those avenues can increase your bottom line.
 I am interested and try to grow from the interaction between us.
 We start talking about inter-office frustrations, paying salaries for people who are mediocre workers.
-I smile, I have been there and can say I will never go back.
+I smile; I have been there and can say I will never go back.

 The conversation switches to lifestyle.
-I explain that I have just returned from the Philippines, how I went there for 1 month while my business ran virtually.
-Next, I talk about Brazil and how I am leaving in a few months to spend the winter there (winter for the U.S. but summer time in Brazil), then I talk about house boat trips and working from home whenever I feel like it, now and the conversation changes, suddenly I am the one who the millionaire Real Estate Broker is envying.
+First, I explain that I have just returned from the Philippines, how I went there for 1 month while my business ran virtually.
+Next, I talk about Brazil and how I am leaving in a few months to spend the winter there (winter for the U.S. but summertime in Brazil).
+Then, I talk about houseboat trips and working from home whenever I feel like it now—the conversation changes.
+Suddenly I am the one who the millionaire Real Estate Broker is envying.

-I give them a chance to talk about their plans and all I hear about is more plans to make more money, late nights organizing campaigns, no vacations, no personal growth.
-Then, I wonder what my lifestyle is worth and wonder when they consider making future plans.
+I give them a chance to talk about their plans, and all I hear about is more plans to make more money, late nights organizing campaigns, no vacations, no personal growth.
+So then, I wonder what my lifestyle is worth and wonder when they consider making plans.
 Is it the money that is important to them, or the status?